okdwtr/kingraph_template/README.md

    You can also add a new yaml file or rename the yaml file
 1. Commit and push changes
    CI runs automatically and updates the family tree
-1. Create the tag and push it
-   CI create a Github Release with latest image of the family tree
-   You can look back it any time

 ## Related links
 - [kingraph](https://github.com/rstacruz/kingraph)